Zoology

 Studying zoology provides you with in-depth knowledge in areas such as ethology (the science of animal behaviour), animal biology, physiology, animal evolution and diversity, species conservation and ecology.

-You develop practical experience of modern laboratory and field research techniques, as well as an understanding of ethical working practices.
+You develop practical experience of modern laboratory and field research techniques, as well as an understanding of ethical working practices and an awareness of current government policy in conservationist areas.

 You also gain a strong set of transferable skills, including:

-• data-handling skills - by collecting, recording, collating and analysing data using appropriate techniques and equipment
+- data-handling skills - from collecting, recording, collating and analysing data using appropriate techniques and equipment

 Further study